-- Physical restoration services to help a patient meet a goal of self-care in daily living activities; - Full-time supervision by a physician or R.N.; - A complete medical record on each patient; and - A utilization review plan.
+- · Full-time supervision by a physician or R.N.; - · A complete medical record on each patient; and - A utilization review plan.

 It is not an institution for rest or care of the aged, people with mental disorders, or people who are chemically dependent or mentally retarded.